 A typical sauce that works wonders with lamb is in fact any type of berry jam.
 More specifically, you should experiment with the traditional Sunday roast cranberry jam or lingonberry jam.
 These berry flavours are exceptional with the umami flavours of the meat.
 For this reason, in some countries you will always find these jams as a side dish to meat classics like the Viennese schnitzel.
 If you fancy a similarly marvellous addition to one of these jams inside your lamb sandwich, then opt for caramelised onion chutney.
 It’s more savoury than sweet and, again, is an excellent option with lamb.

 Come to think of it, making this leftover roast lamb sandwich reminds me of this amazing Yorkshire pudding wrap I’ve had the opportunity to eat in York.
 Read about my trip as well as the Yorkshire pudding wrap here.
 I still remember biting into the Yorkshire pudding wrap that had leftover pieces of pork oozing with apple chutney.
 It was without doubt the best combination –putting the chutney inside the wrap.
 Ultimately, it made the meat more juicy and complemented the roast flavours very well.
 Hence, I recommend you also try including a hint of apple chutney with your leftover lamb sandwich.
+If you’re not a fan of apple, why not try blueberry chutney instead?

 lamb sandwich with mint sauce